 It can be a little intimidating when you visit a church for the first time, so we thought we’d make it a little bit easier by explaining what you can expect to happen at our worship services on a Sunday morning.
 This is sometimes described as the “Breaking of Bread” (as this describes what we do) and sometimes referred to as the “Remembrance” (because Jesus directed His followers to each take of the loaf of bread and from the cup of wine to remember Him.)
 Bear in mind that the practical arrangements will differ slightly in each local church (for example, what time the service starts and how the seating is configured), but the main elements will be the same.

-First of all, we keep seats free especially for visitors, often to the rear of where we meet – simply ask the person who welcomed you on arrival where is best to sit.
+First of all, someone will show you where it is best to sit.
 As you enter, you may notice a collection box at the back of the room, but visitors are not expected to donate – please just be our guest!
 Soon after any visitors are welcomed, one of the men in the Church will go to the table in the centre of the room and first give thanks to God for the bread and for what it symbolizes (the body of Jesus); then he will break the bread.
 It will then be distributed to those who are part of the Church to eat.
 Next, he will then go back to the table and give thanks for the wine and what it speaks of (the blood of Jesus) and it’s likewise circulated to the same people.

 The word “Church” is used biblically in this case, not to describe the physical building, but the gathering of people who, together, are the Church of God in a particular locality.
 So we respectfully ask you not to partake of the bread and wine until you become part of the Church – please see Acts 2:41-42 for the sequence of salvation, baptism and addition to the Church prior to participating in the fellowship, the breaking of bread and the prayers.